seanap/Audible.com-Search-by-Album/readme.md

 Once you pull and set the tags, then make sure the track numbers are set/fixed by hitting ctrl-k

-Then set the filename and folder structure by clicking the Tag-Filename button and set the `Format String = %albumartist%\%series%\%year% - %album%\%album% (%year%) - pt$num(%track%,2)`
+Then set the filename and folder structure by clicking the Tag-Filename button and set

+`Format String = %albumartist%\%series%\%year% - %album%\%album% (%year%) - pt$num(%track%,2)`